Everything you need to know about Bitcoin Cash (BCH) in Exodus.

 Can I safely use BCH in Exodus?

-While you can still send and receive BCH inside your Exodus wallet, remember that sending out your BCH will also send out your new (unsplit) forked BCHA coins too.
+It's important to note that while you can still send and receive BCH inside your Exodus wallet, sending out your BCH will also send out (unsplit) forked BCHA.
 This is because there is no replay protection.

-You will need to find a wallet that supports both BCH and the new BCHA to split your funds for you.
+You will need to find a wallet that supports both BCH and BCHA to split your funds for you.

 Does Exodus support BCHA or XEC?